FrancisTRAlt/ASL-Pacer/README.md

 - This project was inspired by Code Train: https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw.
 - This project is only used as a tool and not meant to replace ASL Interpreters.
 This only detects letters and not gestures.
 - This project satisfy the course "SEIS 744: IoT with Machine Learning".

+## Contribution

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 # License